DS-Homebrew/DLDI/README.md

 - `DSONESlot-1`: SuperCard DSONE SDHC official
     - Taken from DSONE_SDHC_EOS_sp6_20121206
 	- Source code is not provided, and initial comparison looks different from `scdssdhc`
+- `DSTTDLDIboyakkeyver`: DSTT v2
+    - By boyakkey
+    - Appears to be based on `scdssdhc`
+    - Source code is not provided
+	- Due to how DSTT functions, using this as an autoboot will break non-SDHC support
+        - `TTCARDIOLibrary` has the opposite problem, but since this driver supports SDHC this is the recommended driver
 - `dlms`: DSLink microSD v1
     - By Rudolph / Lick
     - Doesn't seem to work.